cguttweb/nuxt-portfolio-blog/content/posts/2020-11-22-array-methods.md

 date: 2020-11-22T12:06:31.591Z
 description: A post on some array methods
 ---
 There are many array methods available in JavaScript with more being added all the time as a new version of ECMAScript is released.

+- **includes** - this method will check whether a

 There are a few methods which do the same thing and can reduce the need to use for loops in many cases it is knowing when to use each of them.

 ```javascript
 let colours = ['red', 'blue', 'green', 'yellow', 'purple', 'orange']